 History and Development of the National Cemetery

 NCA's solemn mission originates with the Civil War.
-Today it is responsible for 155 national cemeteries, 34 soldiers' lots and 122 VA grant-funded state, territory and tribal Veterans cemeteries in the United States and its territories, as well as the provision of headstones and other memorial benefits to qualified Veterans.
+Today it is responsible for 156 national cemeteries, 34 soldiers' lots and 122 VA grant-funded state, territory and tribal Veterans cemeteries in the U.S. and its territories, and the provision of headstones and other memorial benefits to qualified Veterans.

 Dates of Establishment: National Cemeteries & NCA Burial Sites